robsanpam/CK-Plus/README.md

 # CK-Plus

 Keras implementation of C3D model on Extended Cohn-Kanade Dataset (CK+).

 C3D is a neural network that introduces 3D convolutions and pooling layers.
-For more information please refer to the original paper.
+For more information please refer to the original paper:
+Tran, Du, et al. "[Learning Spatiotemporal Features With 3D Convolutional Networks](http://www.cv-foundation.org/openaccess/content_iccv_2015/html/Tran_Learning_Spatiotemporal_Features_ICCV_2015_paper.html)."
+Proceedings of the IEEE International Conference on Computer Vision.
+2015.

 The user may define the following parameters upon calling the python script: